dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 }
 ```

-The above example ensures the `div` selector is only against elements within the
+The above example ensures the `div` selector only matches elements within the
 parent app, but it does nothing to prevent the `color: red;` style from
 inheriting down into the child application. `@scope` is just solving a different
 problem than the one we have here.